azhinu/Intel-i7-10700-Gigabyte-Z490-Vision-G-OpenCore/README.md

 </details>
 <details>
 <summary><strong>Post-Install Tweaks</strong></summary>

+### Strengthen Security
+Once you got macOS running, change the following settings to make your system more secure:

+- Change UEFI > APFS: `MinDate` and `MinVersion` from `-1` (disabled) to the correct values for the macOS version you are using.
+A list with the correct values for macOS High Sierra up to Big Sur can be found [here](https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Acidanthera/Library/OcApfsLib.h).</br>

+	**BACKGROUND**: OpenCore 0.7.2 introduced a new security feature which prevents the APFS driver from loading if it does not match OS-specific Date (`MinDate`) and Version (`MinVersion`).
+If left at their default value `0` (as set in the `sample.plist`), the macOS partition will not show up in the Boot Picker unless Big Sur or newer is installed.
+For ease of use (and since I don't know which macOS you will be using) I've deactivated this feature.
+If you plan to setup a multiboot system running various iterations of macOS you probably should leave it at `-1`.
+Otherwise you won't be able to boot older macOSes.

+- Change `SecureBootModel`from `Disabled` to `j185f` (for iMac20,2) or `j185` (for iMac20,1). **NOTE**: Only applicable to macOS Catalina and newer.
+You should test these settings first using a USB Bootstick since it can prevent the system from booting.
+Disable it for installing macOS Monterey if you have issues.

 ### Optimizing CPU Power Management
 Use [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) to generate a `CPUFriendDataProvider.kext` to optimize the CPU Power Management of your CPU for a more efficent overall performance.
 You can [follow this Guide](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional%20Files/CPU_Power_Management_EN.pdf) to create your own.
 When you're done, reboot.
 Have a look at the CPU behavior using Intel Power Gadget.
 You can see, that the CPU idle frequency should be lower now: